 What is the right age to introduce imaginative play to a child?

 There is no set age to introduce imaginative play into a child’s world.
 You can start by introducing simple, safe items for the child, such as a soft toy.
-Create situations to engage that item in play, like having your child’s doll give them a kiss on the cheek.
+Create situations to engage that item in play, like having your child’s doll kiss them on the cheek.
 Modelling imaginative play to your child can help start this process, like making toys pretend to talk to each other.

 Are there any disadvantages to imaginative play?